Sixth chords

 Little movement:

-More movement with inserted 6th chords:
+More movement with added 6th chords:

 Reducing the bass movement